 - General physiatry with an outpatient interest in MSK, spasticity management and specializing in CVA's and trauma.

 Favorite Rochester Hangout: I enjoy spending time with my family at many different places in and around Rochester including: the Strong Museum of Play. local farms, hiking in the Finger Lakes, the Erie Canal trails, local parks like Mendon Ponds or Bushnell's Basin.

 - Most interesting diagnosis seen to date: Acute liver failure from mushroom ingestion or Disseminated Herpes Zoster

 - How did you hear about the residency program?
-I had visited Rochester before, but then re-encountered Rochester through the application/interview process.
+I visited Rochester before and contacted previous residents about the program.

 - Why Rochester?
 Rochester is family-friendly and I liked the program.
 Great schools, plenty to do with kids in all seasons, terrific public market and many great farms in the surrounding area, fantastic hiking and sight-seeing in the nearby finger lakes!

 - Pain and Musculoskeletal Fellowship, University of Wisconsin-Madison

 - Favorite Rochester Hangout: At home with my family, Highland Park or along the Erie Canal